zbeislerOSI/OCS-Docs/Content_Portal/Documentation/Assets/Assets-API.md

 ```
 ### Response

-The response includes a status code and a body.
+The response includes a status code, a body as well as the Etag version in the HTTP response header.

 | Status Code               | Body Type | Description                                     |
 | ------------------------- | --------- | ----------------------------------------------- |